 - Determine how the data will be collected and processed.
 Does the metering equipment vendor offer this function or service?
 What effort is needed to create a process to collect, store, and archive the data?

 Cost Considerations over the Meter Lifetime

-- Capital cost to purchase the meters are based largely on the type of meter selected and its capabilities.
-Do not over-specify the meter’s performance requirements such as accuracy, resolution (the smallest increment that a meter can detect a change in which can be useful when recording higher frequency data such as five-minute time intervals), and data storage
+- Capital costs to purchase the meters are based largely on the type of meter selected and its capabilities.
+Do not over-specify the meter’s performance requirements such as accuracy, resolution (the smallest increment in which a meter can detect a change, which can be useful when recording higher-frequency data such as five-minute time intervals), and data storage

 - Installation costs not only include labor costs, but also may include significant materials costs and even limits on service interruptions that may require off-hour installations

 - All meter types require monthly and annual inspections.
 Monthly inspections address operational observations such as leakage, noise, and vibration.
 Annual inspections address recalibration in general, and meter-type-specific items such as wear on orifice edges, wear and buildup on orifice meters, or wear and damage to the impellor blades on velocity meters